International Day of Women in Engineering

 I decided from a very young age to study a career because I observed that it was what offered better professional opportunities.
 Also, my parents encouraged me to do it; my father studied Medicine and my mother Chemistry.

 I had always liked mathematics, physics, chemistry… Everything that made you think a little was what entertained me the most.
-I thought about being a math teacher, but my teachers told me not to go down that path, not to just teach classes, and instead choose an engineering degree.
+I thought about being a math teacher, but my teachers told me not to go down that path, so I instead chose an engineering degree.

-So, I began to assess among the engineering which I could like more.
-I was between electronics or telecoms, and telecoms was the one with more professional opportunities.
-In addition, there were people who advised me on which career to choose.
-For example, friends of my older sister, who were engineers, told me that this was a profession in which there was no unemployment, a good salary, etc. At that time, I didn’t know exactly what I was going to do, I didn’t know what a smart meter was, and today I work with them every day!
+So I began to assess which degree I would enjoy the most among the different engineering degree options.
+I was between electronics or telecoms, but telecoms offered more professional opportunities.
+In addition, family friends who were also engineers helped guide my search.
+For example, they told me that engineering professions had little unemployment and good salaries.
+At that time, I didn´t know exactly what I was going to do or even what a smart meter was, but today I work with them every day!

 What was clear to me was that I wanted to know how far I could go.
 To see what I could do.
 And along the way I was inspired and helped by very good teachers who taught me not only knowledge, but also how to think.